bakill3/Tap_and_Go/README.md

 5. Use info@tapgotech.com & “admin” to login via Dashboard.
 6. Launch Tap&Go to start engaging with customers and collecting valuable feedback.

-## Licensing

-The Tap&Go system and associated intellectual property are proprietary.
-Usage and distribution are subject to licensing agreements and restrictions.
-Please contact [info@tapgotech.com](mailto:info@tapgotech.com) for licensing inquiries.

 ## Contact Us

 For support, licensing, or further information about implementing Tap&Go in your business, please reach out to us via email at [info@tapgotech.com](mailto:info@tapgotech.com).